UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/05-clustering.md

 > > When you start, you should see 6,983 distinct publishers.
 > > Click the 'Cluster' button, and you will see several publishers that appear to be
 > > duplicates.
 Let's paint with a broad brush, and assume that we can lump in the
-> > Ljubljana filozoske fakulty with the arts faculty.
+> > Ljubljana filozoske fakulty with their arts faculty.
 We will accept all of OpenRefine's
 > > other suggestions.
 > >
+> > If there were fuzzier matches, you could adjust the sliders on each cluster to exclude outlyers.
+> >
+> > After accepting the Cluster recommendations, there should now be 6,853 distinct publishers.
+> > ### Combine persistant identifiers
+> >
+> > Slide over to 'Permanent article identifiers' column, and create a text facet.
+If you scroll
+> > through the 35 choices, you should see at least 3 that you can safely combine.
+Update those
+> > by editing one of the facets to match another.
+(DOI, PMCID, PMID; the two UDC's;).
+You can easily
+> > get down to 32 choices.
 > > ~~~
 > > it may also include some code
 > > ~~~